The-cheeseDOS-Project/cheeseDOS-grub/README.md

-This also should work on any x86_64 CPU as its a extension to x86
+This also works on x86_64 CPUs as its a extension to x86

 You can download the latest iso from the releases page